jthomas/whiskify/README.md

 ## limitations

-OpenWhisk Actions execute using NodeJS v0.12, functions must not use features not available on this platform, e.g. arrow functions.
-Functions must not reference variables defined outside the function definition.
+OpenWhisk Actions currently execute using Node.js v6.9.1.
+Functions must not use features not available on this platform, e.g. async/await.